Problem Solving: integrated methodologies, tools and applications in Lean consulting

 • Validation of solutions based on the results obtained

-It is crucial to celebrate achievements to foster engagement and strengthen team spirit.
+It is critical to celebrate achievements to foster engagement and strengthen team spirit.

-1. Identify In a clear and shared way the boundaries and competencies of the project
+1. Identify in a clear and shared way the project boundaries and competencies

-2. Quantify Operational improvements (measured in DPMO, PPM) and the resulting savings
+2. Quantify operational improvements (measured in DPMO, PPM) and resulting savings

-4. Consolidate Data analyses geared toward defining the crucial elements (Critical Few) to improve the process
+5. Consolidate data analyses geared toward defining the crucial elements (Critical Few) to improve the process

-5. Identify The possible quick-wins and implement effective solutions in a timely manner
+6. Identify possible quick-wins and implement effective solutions in a timely manner

-6. Check That the improvements are "structural," that is, statistically significant and not achieved by chance
+7. Check that improvements are "structural," that is, statistically significant and not achieved by chance

 • Who (Who?)